CpaterCodes/JME/README.md

 ## Rationale

-I'm going to be honest, the basic idea here is the same as with my project Ketza - that is to say, a declarative interface for defining and composing html tags and even entire documents... only this time, with Julia!
+In truth, the basic idea with this project is the same as with my project Ketza - that is to say, a declarative interface for defining and composing html tags and even entire documents... only this time, with julia!

-There exist a number of Julia libraries for rendering HTML and injecting data at specified points in the HTML, but the present project takes a different approach by focusing instead on defining and assembling HTML components in code.
+There exist a number of julia libraries for rendering HTML and injecting data at specified points in the HTML, but the present project takes a different approach by focusing instead on defining and assembling HTML components in code.

-## Walking through an example
+## Walking through a starting example

 But of course, what does that even mean?
 Here is a visual example: